 For Google, this is not their first rodeo…

-Only last year, Google was fined a record €4.3 billion (£3.9 billion) over restrictions placed on mobile phone manufacturers using Android to drive internet traffic to Google’s own search engine.
+In 2018, Google was fined a record €4.3 billion (£3.9 billion) over restrictions placed on mobile phone manufacturers using Android to drive internet traffic to Google’s own search engine.
 And back in 2017, they were fined more than €2 billion for competition breaches linked to their online shopping comparison service.

 The office fit-out companies, all based in London and the Home Counties, admitted to participating in cover bidding in competitive tenders.
-Cover bidding is a form of bid rigging which involves companies agreeing with each other to place bids that are deliberately intended to lose the contract so as to reduce the intensity of competition.
+Cover bidding is a form of bid-rigging which involves companies agreeing with each other to place bids that are deliberately intended to lose the contract so as to reduce the intensity of competition.
 The issue isn’t just that doing so wastes people’s time.
 It can actually lead to customers paying an inflated price or receiving poorer quality services.

-Here’s a rundown of what each firm was ordered to pay:
+What each firm was ordered to pay: